-b) accommodating an appropriate affordable and market-based range and mix of residential types (including single-detached, additional residential units, multi-unit housing, affordable housing and housing for older persons), employment (including industrial and commercial), institutional (including places of worship, cemeteries and long-term care homes), recreation, park and open space, and other uses to meet long-term needs;

-The proposed development will contribute to the Village's supply of housing options, serviced employment lands, amenities, and parkland.
-The proposed residential development provides a variety of residential unit types, including single-detached and apartment dwellings, in an efficient land use pattern that optimizes parkland, open space, and active transportation opportunities.
-The proposed commercial and industrial developments will increase residents' access to commercial amenities and employment opportunities.
+accommodating an appropriate affordable and market-based range and mix of residential types (including single-detached, additional residential units, multi-unit housing, affordable housing and housing for older persons), employment (including industrial and commercial), institutional (including places of worship, cemeteries and long-term care homes), recreation, park and open space, and other uses to meet long-term needs; The proposed development will contribute to the Village's supply of housing options, serviced employment lands, amenities, and parkland.
+The proposed residential development provides a variety of residential unit types, including single-detached, semi-detached and apartment dwellings, in an efficient land use pattern that optimizes parkland, open space, and active transportation opportunities.
+The proposed development will introduce higher densities, compact form, and more attainable housing options in order to diversify the housing stock in Lansdowne.
+The diversity of unit types will allow for residents of all agea, lifestyles, and family sizes to find suitable homes within the Settlement Area in proximity to Lansdowne's Main Street, ensuring that nearby commercial uses, community services and amenities are accessible for all.
+The proposed commercial and industrial blocks on the East and West parcels will increase current and future residents' access to commercial amenities and employment opportunities.

-c) avoiding development and land use patterns which may cause environmental or public health and safety concerns;
+c) avoiding development and land use patterns which may cause environmental or public health and safety concerns: